ilastik/webilastik/README.md

 A refinement of the Operator concept in classic ilastik; they represent a lazy computation that can be applied to a `ndstructs.datasource.DataSource`.

-Operators inherit from the base `Operator` class and must implement `.compute(roi: DataSOurceSlice) -> Array5D`.
-This means that once you have an operator instantiated, you can apply it over any slice of any `DataSource`.
+Operators inherit from the base `Operator[IN, OUT]` class and must implement `.compute(roi: IN) -> OUT` .
+The most common implementation being `.compute(roi: DataRoi) -> Array5D` when dealing with operators that use halos.
+This means that once you have an operator instantiated, you can apply it over any slice of any `DataSource` and the operator will be able to retrieve any extra data if needs from the `DataRoi` object.

 Operators do *not* deal with Slots or dirty propagation; Those are a UI-only concept in webilastik.
 Operators are always ready to compute and do not need any other steps to be taken beyond successfully constructing one.

-Wherever it makes sense, operators will take a `preprocessor: Optional[Operator]` argument, which allows them to be composed with each other, e.g.:
+Wherever it makes sense, operators will take a `preprocessor: Optional[Operator]` constructor argument, which allows them to be composed with each other, e.g.:

 ```python3
 thresholder_op = Thresholder(threshold=30)